Workers strike at major Southern California hotels over pay and benefits

 The strike by bellhops, front desk agents, room attendants, cooks, servers and dishwashers began early Sunday in Los Angeles and Orange counties just as summer tourism ramps up.
 Employers accused the union of failing to negotiate.

-Members of Unite Here Local 11 voted last month in favor of authorizing the strike.
-In addition to improved wages, the union wants improved health care benefits, higher pension contributions and less strenuous workloads.
+Members of Unite Here Local 11 voted last month in favor of authorizing the walkout.
+In addition to higher wages, the union wants improved health care benefits, higher pension contributions and less strenuous workloads.

+“We deserve to get better pay because we do work hard.
+We clean fourteen rooms a day.
+Sometimes we do a little more," said Eleida Manzo, housekeeper at JW Marriott in downtown Los Angeles.
+The single mother of three said she makes $25 an hour.

 Contracts expired at midnight Friday at more than 60 hotels, including properties owned by major chains such as Marriott and Hilton.
 The strike affects about half of the 32,000 hospitality workers the union represents across Southern California and Arizona.

+Osiris Gaona, a phone operator at InterContinental Los Angeles Downtown, was joined on the picket line by her husband, 15-year-old son and 7-year-old granddaughter.
+They will march again Tuesday, the Fourth of July, she said.

+“We are hoping to send a message to the owners of all the hotels,” Gaona said.
+“We are asking for a pay raise because it costs so much to live here in California, especially in LA.”

-It comes amid July Fourth celebrations and a major anime convention in Los Angeles.
-The union, on its website, urged guests to “not eat, sleep or meet” at the striking hotels to support the workers.
+The walkout comes amid holiday celebrations and a major anime convention in Los Angeles.
+The union, on its website, urged guests to “not eat, sleep or meet” at the striking hotels, where temporary employees were hired to cover for the striking workers.
 But it wasn't immediately clear whether the strike resulted in guests checking out early or lacking services.

 Hollywood writers have been on strike since early May.
 In March, the giant Los Angeles Unified School District was shut down for three days by bus drivers, custodians and other support staff.
 Los Angeles teachers supported that strike and then reached a deal on their own contract without walking out.
 Oakland teachers went on strike for more than a week, and slowdowns occurred at the big ports of Los Angeles and Long Beach before West Coast dockworkers reached a tentative settlement in June.
 Actors also may strike.